-The graduate's guide to job application forms
+The 8-steps guide to graduate job application form

 Online applications are commonplace in graduate recruitment.
 They make the job application process more efficient and practical for both you and the recruiter.
 But despite advances in recruitment technology, the principles of completing an application form haven’t changed all that much from when candidates had to break out a pen and rediscover their best handwriting.
 So, take a moment to slow down and follow these top tips for making great job applications online.

 1. Preparation is everything

 Ask any careers adviser or graduate recruiter for their number one application tip and they’ll tell you ‘preparation is everything’.
 Recruiters want you to show evidence that you have done your research into their organisation, the job you are applying for and… yourself.

 2. Practise some psychometric tests

 Sometimes psychometric tests are part of the application process, so it’s a good idea to practise doing these before you start to tackle the job application.
 And don’t forget to visit your university’s careers service to see whether it runs practice sessions.